 My original plans were to re-work a short story I’d written about a man who was the last person on an abandoned space station.
 I’d created it as a writing exercise for the book “What If.”

 But as I read back through that story, I realized the theme was more about denial and grief.
-So I decided to start from scratch.
-Dark Time is a completely new and different story from the original.
+So I started from scratch.
+Dark Time is a completely different story from the original.

 This won’t be the last story I write based on a space station.